• Skip to primary navigation

 Calla Lily Care After Blooming

-• Continue to care for the Calla Lily after it has finished blooming, as you would any other leafy houseplant.
+• Continue to care for the Calla Lily after blooming, as you would any other leafy houseplant.

 • If the plant has finished blooming, and the leaves are yellowing and drooping, this usually means that the plant is going into a dormant period.